Chemical Test Refusal in Los Angeles DUI Cases

 The law on the consequences for Chemical Test Refusal is very severe and the right to request a hearing at the DMV expires within 10 days of arrest.

-- A first-time refusal will get a driver’s license suspended for one year with no ability to get a restricted license.
+• A first-time refusal will get a driver’s license suspended for one year with no ability to get a restricted license.

-- A second time DUI with a refusal will result in a 2 years license revocation without the ability to get a restricted license.
+• A second time DUI with a refusal will result in a 2 years license revocation without the ability to get a restricted license.
 The second time DUI with a refusal will result in 2 years’ license revocation even if the first DUI was without refusal to submit to a chemical test.

 2. What If I Was Arrested For A Chemical Test Refusal But I Was Not Driving?

-In courts, Los Angeles DWI lawyers can usually relatively easily negotiate a disposition that does not involve refusal allegations.
-This helps avoid a longer alcohol program however, winning at the DMV is needed to avoid a “1-year suspension or 2 or 3 years revocation”.
-Thus, at the DMV, the allegations of a refusal are a lot more severe and will result in a 1-2-3 years license suspension or revocation with no ability to get a restricted driver’s license.
-A winning strategy is needed to defend a Los Angeles DUI at the APS DMV hearing.
-Not all DUI lawyers in Los Angeles are able to build a defensible case in a refusal context with the DMV.
-Los Angeles DUI Attorney specializes in defending all DMV cases.
+In courts, Los Angeles DUI lawyers can negotiate a settlement that does not involve admitting to a refusal allegation.
+This helps avoid a longer alcohol program, however, winning a DMV hearing is needed to avoid a “1-year suspension or 2 or 3 years revocation”.
+Thus, for your driving, the allegations of a refusal during a DMV hearing are a lot more severe and will result in a 1-2-3 years license suspension or revocation with no ability to get a restricted driver’s license.
+Los Angeles DUI Attorney has a winning strategy to defend your Los Angeles DUI at the APS DMV hearing.
+Not all DUI lawyers Los Angeles are able to put together a defense for a refusal DMV hearing.
+Los Angeles DUI Attorney in our office specializes in defending all DMV cases and DUI-related cases.

 3. How can a driver arrested for a “refusal DUI” in Los Angeles fight his case?